toji/toji.dev/webgpu-best-practices/error-handling.md

     if (error) {
         // There was an error creating the sampler, so discard it. sampler = null;
-        console.error(`An error occured while creating sampler: ${error.message}`);
+        console.error(`An error occurred while creating sampler: ${error.message}`);
     }
 });
 ```

-The fact that the error scopes resolve asynchorously is important, as it allows the errors to be detected and reported without causing pipeline stalls on the GPU.
+The fact that the error scopes resolve asynchronously is important, as it allows the errors to be detected and reported without causing pipeline stalls on the GPU.

 If you capture an error in an error scope then the associated human-readable message that normally would show up in the console in suppressed and instead given as the `message` attribute of the resolved error.
 There's no specific formatting rules around how these messages are formatted, and each implementation will do it a little differently.
-As a result, you **should not** attempt to parse them and react to the message contents programatically!
+As a result, you **should not** attempt to parse them and react to the message contents programmatically!

 ### Reacting to errors